Recently, I’ve been invited by Jennifer of Dunbar Jones to join the lovely Nadnut, Jenjen as well as Sassyjan for a trip to Bintan Resort Lagoon.

 We’re going to Bintan tomorrow! from rinaz on Vimeo

 And that was what I did for most of the journey.
-In any case, after about an hour or so, we arrived on Bintan Island!
+After about an hour or so, we arrived on Bintan Island!
 I looked up at the clock there indicating that we had to adjust our watches as their timezone with Singapore was an hour earlier.

-I felt as if we was some big shot.
-A rock star … perhaps even a blog star? :D We were ushered to take a shuttle bus where a pretty lady introduced herself to us, “My name is Sari and I’ll be here to show you around the resort”.
+We were then ushered to take a shuttle bus where a pretty lady introduced herself to us, “My name is Sari and I’ll be here to show you around the resort“.

 Throughout the shuttle journey, I was marvelling to myself.
 “I’m in Indonesia!” and I stared at the greenery.
 It was not too long when we reached the resort.